Asthma & Bushfire Smoke

 - Older people, children, and those working at the fire front are most at risk, so be aware and if you notice someone having trouble access help fast.

-- If you don’t have an Asthma Action Plan, or are unsure what to do in an asthma emergency, follow the Asthma First Aid procedure on the back of this brochure.
+- If you don’t have an Asthma Action Plan, or are unsure what to do in an asthma emergency, follow the Asthma First Aid procedure.

 Download our Asthma & Bushfire Smoke brochure - complete with useful contact numbers and Asthma First Aid (PDF 475.8KB)